KKUPC/CliNaP-M_April2022/4_data_preprocessing/4_data_preprocessing_README.md

 ---
 [↥ **Back to top**](#top)
 ## The Galaxy environment <a name="lcms"></a>
 In order to share metabolomics analysis strategies and centralize tools and practices, the web-based platform Galaxy] is the core component of the W4M infrastructure.
 This web-based platform is open source with a very active community which insures up-to-date software releases and efficient support for both end-users and tools developers.
-Galaxy provides several interesting features for metabolomics tools integration compared to other workflow engines, which include: no known data size limitations [4], possibilities to automate pipelines, and to ensure reproducibility.
+Galaxy provides several interesting features for metabolomics tools integration compared to other workflow engines, which include: no known data size limitations, possibilities to automate pipelines, and to ensure reproducibility.
 Because of its web interface, this cross-platform system enables scientist without programming experience to design and run analysis workflows.
 The main features of this platform are:
 - A real benefit to users with results traceability and storage,
 - The ability to share results between users/labs/platforms,